sooluh/sooluh/README.md

 ### :star_and_crescent: Ayah of the Day

 <!-- AYAHADAY:START -->
-<sub>_The Night Journey_</sub><br>
+<sub>_The Cave_</sub><br>
-**Surah Al-Isra** (17: 12)
+**Surah Al-Kahf** (18: 28)

-> We made the day and night as two signs.
-So We made the sign of the night devoid of light, and We made the sign of the day ˹perfectly˺ bright, so that you may seek the bounty of your Lord and know the number of years and calculation ˹of time˺.
-And We have explained everything in detail.
+> And patiently stick with those who call upon their Lord morning and evening, seeking His pleasure.
+Do not let your eyes look beyond them, desiring the luxuries of this worldly life.
+And do not obey those whose hearts We have made heedless of Our remembrance, who follow ˹only˺ their desires and whose state is ˹total˺ loss.

-— Dhu al-Qi’dah 23, 1444H
+— Dhu al-Qi’dah 24, 1444H
 <!-- AYAHADAY:END -->

 ### :books: Recent Blog Posts